andresgbecerra/co-induction-anguar/YDKJSY:Get started/Chapter 2: Surveying JS/README.md

 ```
 - In JS, all object values are held by **reference**, are assigned and passed by reference-copy.
 - JS does not define === as structural equality for **object** values.
 Instead, === uses identity equality for **object** values.
-> JS does not provide a mechanism for structural equality comparison of object values, only reference identity compar- ison.
+> JS does not provide a mechanism for structural equality comparison of object values, only reference identity comparison.
 To do structural equality comparison, you’ll need to implement the checks yourself.

 **Coercive Comparisons**